Skip to content

 This petition process exists for students who seek an exception to stated university-wide academic policies, procedures, and/or regulations in cases where extenuating circumstances are evident and can be substantiated.
 Students will not be provided an opportunity to meet in person with the Dean.
 Therefore, it is important the appeal include all necessary information.
 Incomplete petitions will be denied.

-NOTE: A seperate procedure exists if you wish to appeal only their charges/bill for a particular term.
+NOTE: A seperate procedure exists if student needs to appeal charges on their student bill for a particular semester.
 More information can be found here: https://studentbilling.ucmerced.edu/student-fee-appeals

 Extenuating Circumstances